Skip to main content

 The bottom line

-For most people, Benadyl doesn’t have a negative effect on the heart, liver, or kidneys when taken at the recommended dose.
+For most people, Benadyl — at recommended dosages — doesn’t have a negative effect on the heart, liver, or kidneys.
 But if you take more Benadryl than recommended, there could be harmful effects.
 Mental changes and seizures can occur.
-In the most severe causes, too much Benadryl can lead to life-threatening heart arrhythmias or kidney damage.
+In the most severe cases, too much Benadryl can lead to life-threatening heart arrhythmias or kidney damage.

-For people ages 65 and over, there’s a higher risk for confusion, falls, and kidney damage when taking Benadryl.
+For people ages 60 years and over, there’s a higher risk for confusion, falls, and kidney damage when taking Benadryl.
 So it’s best to avoid taking it if you’re in this age group.
-Talk to your healthcare provider or pharmacist about a safer alternative to Benadryl if you’re 65 years or older.
+Your primary care provider or pharmacist can help you find a safer alternative to Benadryl.

 why trust our exports reliability shield